Al-Ghazali: The Eternity of the World

 Al-Ghazali crafted his rebuttal of the Aristotelian viewpoint on the creation of the world in The Eternity of the World.
 Al-Ghazali essentially formulates two main arguments for what he views as a sacrilegious thought process.
 Central to the Aristotelian approach is the concept that motion will always precede motion, or in other words, a force will always create another force, and therefore for a force to be created, another force must act upon that force.
 This means that in essence time stretches infinitely both into the future and into the past, which therefore proves that God did not create the universe at one specific point in time.
 Al-Ghazali counters this by first stating that if the world was created with exact boundaries, then in its current form there would be no need for a time before the creation of the world by God.
-The second argument al-Ghazali makes is that because humans can only imagine the time before the creation of the world, and your imagination is a fictional thing, that all the time before the world was created is fictional as well, and therefore does not matter as it was not intended by God to be understood by humans.